pawel-up/benchmark/docs/interpreting-results.md

   - `0.07` (7% RME) is acceptable but could be better.
   - `0.2` (20% RME) is concerning and indicates a problem.

-### sampleStandardDeviation: `number`
+### stddev: `number`

-- **What it is**: A measure of the consistency of the execution times.
+- **What it is**: Sample Standard Deviation.
+A measure of the consistency of the execution times.
 It tells you how much the individual execution times varied from the average.
 - **How to use it**: Lower values are better.
 A lower standard deviation means the function's execution time is more consistent.
 - **Guidelines**:
   - **Standard Deviation <= 0.01 (1 millisecond)**: Very consistent.